rudrashisgorai/color-identification-using-Kmeans/README.md

 Your contributions are always welcome!
 Please check the [issues page](https://github.com/rudrashisgorai/color-identification-using-Kmeans/issues) for open issues or feel free to open a new one.

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/rudrashisgorai/color-identification-using-Kmeans/blob/master/LICENSE) file for details.

-## Acknowledgments

-- Thanks to scikit-learn for clustering algorithms.
-- FastAPI for web service framework.
-- Pillow for image processing functionalities.

 ## Contact

 Project Link: [https://github.com/rudrashisgorai/color-identification-using-Kmeans](https://github.com/rudrashisgorai/color-identification-using-Kmeans)